johnstamps2020/documentation-portal/README.md

 # Set up local env

 Use the following environment variables.
-Private keys etc. are not listed below, so you need to get them from Password Vault.
+Private keys and other sensitive data are not listed below, so you need to get them from Password Vault or AWS Secrets Manager.

 OKTA_CLIENT_ID=
 OKTA_CLIENT_SECRET=